beesview/Exploratory-Data-Analysis/Project2/prj2.md

 print(ggp)
 dev.off()
 ````
-#### Emissions from motor vehicle sources have dropped from 1999-2008 in Baltimore City
+#### Answer to Q5: Emissions from motor vehicle sources have dropped from 1999-2008 in Baltimore City
 ````
 library(ggplot2)